 Another thing that will impact your decision to apply for a car loan online or go the route of leasing is what your credit history looks like.
 Both lease and auto finance companies look at your credit score and use that to determine your interest rates, as well as how likely you are to be approved.
 However, where these two methods of driving a vehicle differ is in how easy or difficult it is for people with low credit scores to obtain them.

 It's relatively easy for anyone with a good to perfect credit rating to acquire a contract to lease a vehicle, but a bad credit score may take leasing out of the equation.
 Lease companies are usually only willing to work with customers who have exceptional credit histories because of the financial stability that is often associated with them.
-The complete opposite can be said for car financing to consumers with poor credit, due in part to the lenders and the dealers that Auto Credit Express has partnered with.
+The complete opposite can be said for car financing to consumers with poor credit, due in part to the lenders and the dealers that Auto Credit Express works with.
 We have built our existence on offering this type of service to people as long as they are:

 Having these basic qualifications can greatly improve a person's chance to get approved for a car loan, but are not as beneficial to those with bad credit who are looking to lease.